scipy-lectures/scientific-python-lectures/intro/intro.rst

 Scientific Python building blocks
 -----------------------------------

+Unlike Matlab, scilab or R, Python does not come with a pre-bundled set of modules for scientific computing.
+Below are the basic building blocks that can be combined to optain a scientific-computing environment:

 * **Python**, a generic and modern computing language

     * Python language: data types (``string``, ``int``), flow control,